Blotch3D/Blotch3D/README.md

     or 3D.

--   Attach sprites to other sprites to create associated structures of sprites as large as you want.
+-   Attach sprites to other sprites to create associated structures of multiple sprites as large as you want.
 Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
-(It's a dynamic scene graph.)
+(Sprite trees are dynamic scene graphs.)

 -   Override all steps in the drawing of each sprite.